markusmin/misebastes_annotator/peer_review.md

 No, but theres a Vignette readme.

 #### 11. Where you able to run the Vignette using the small test dataset?
 If not what errors did you get?
 If so was it easy to run the dataset?
 Where the instructions clear.
-No
+N/a

 #### 12. Where you able to reproduce the expected output?
 If not what was different.
 N/a
 ---